 Next steps: A limited-edition (of one) Tony Montana mansion, complete with giant piles of blow and M16 with M203 grenade-launcher attachment.

-Friday Night Lights: The Complete Series with Dillon Panthers Sweatshirt Stadium Blanket ($100)great
+Friday Night Lights: The Complete Series with Dillon Panthers Sweatshirt Stadium Blanket ($100)

-, which for five seasons spun compelling stories around the lives of Coach Eric Taylor and the players of fictional Dillon, Texas.
+Who would have guessed that a really good book about high-school football in Texas would spawn a solid movie and then an absolutely great television series?
+(Isn’t TV supposed to be the most compromised, mainstream outlet of the three?)
+But there’s nothing typical about Friday Night Lights, which for five seasons spun compelling stories around the lives of Coach Eric Taylor and the players of fictional Dillon, Texas.
 Those worried that sports-related entertainment isn’t their thing should at least give the show—a warm, human, down-to-earth drama that happens to be about football—a chance.
 This new collection gathers the entire run, and it’s packaged in a “38-page collectible photo book” that isn’t terribly exciting.
 But a special version from the NBC Universal Store comes with a Panthers Sweatshirt Stadium Blanket.
 (Pfft, call us when they have an East Dillon version.)
-Still, it’s what’s on these discs that matters, and Friday Night Lights
+Still, it’s what’s on these discs that matters, and Friday Night Lights is required viewing.

 Did we get a free one?
 We did.
 Though honestly, we could’ve used seven or eight more.
 There’s a lot of Friday Night Lights box envy going around.